 Arizona is ripe with opportunity; it has an abundant food history that has been forgotten and an ample provisional food community that needs its stories told.
 In the same way, the global food system is also full of prospect; it is a system that severely inefficiently and inadequately feeds a population of over 7 billion people while obesity and starvation epidemics, traditions and taste, global climate change, animal husbandry and human labor practices fall victim.

 Citizens and an increasing number of organizations are recognizing systematic changes should be made and are implementing efforts to make Arizona and other communities stronger and more sustainable for their residents.
 We believe we can do our part by introducing Arizonans and the rest of the world to those that grow, raise and make our food, allowing individuals to hear the stories– good and honest– in order to make the food choices that they want to make.

 GOOD FOOD: A FARM & FOOD TO LIFESTYLE SHIFT

-Founder Natalie Morris began Good Food Finder as a research project funded by a Borderlands Food and Water Security Fellowship grant given to her by WK Kellogg Foundation Chair and University of Arizona professor, Dr. Gary Paul Nabhan.
-Through research it became clear that small-scale farmers and artisans needed increased exposure as well as a centralized distribution source.
-She published her work to promote these producers as well as Arizona’s diverse offerings at the same time filling a need within the community to connect with local food producers in a more familiar way.
+Founder Natalie Morris began Good Food Finder in 2011 as a research project funded by a Borderlands Food and Water Security Fellowship grant given to her by WK Kellogg Foundation Chair and University of Arizona professor, Dr. Gary Paul Nabhan.
+Through research it became clear that small-scale farmers and artisans needed increased exposure as well as a centralized direct-marketing source.
+She published her work to promote these producers as well as Arizona’s diverse offerings and at the same time filling a need within the community to connect with local food producers in a more familiar way.
 Good Food Finder has since become a way to also promote Arizona’s biodiverse food offerings, formalizing as a socially responsible for-profit entity and listing nearly 1000 small-scale food providers and over 4500 food items.